 Very few people on earth can say they have never experienced anxiety.
 While each one of us experiences it a bit differently, physiologically there is a common thread… Breath.
-But, you may wonder, can a breathing exercise help?
+But, you may wonder, can a simple breathing exercise help?
+Well, Bees Breath may be just the answer.

 Dr. Timothy McCall explains that anxiety is commonly associated with short, tight upper-chest breathing.